 Definition of Bright Field Microscopy

-It is defined as the optical microscopy, which is the simplest of all the illumination techniques, wherein a smear, the stained or the dense part appear darker with a white or brighter background).
+It is defined as the optical microscopy, which is the simplest of all the illumination techniques, wherein a smear (the stained or the dense part appears darker with a white or brighter background).
 Bright-field microscope is a compound light microscope, which illuminates the background against a stained specimen.
 It is commonly used in the practical labs to study organisms’ behaviour and characteristics like size, shape and arrangement.

-- Koehler illumination: The image formed by this requires addition optic systems like condenser diaphragm, a condenser lens, collector diaphragm and collector lens.
-It gives an even illumination.
+- Koehler illumination: It is an advance method, which uses additional optic systems like condenser diaphragm, a condenser lens, collector diaphragm and collector lens to produce an evenly illuminated image.

-The numerical aperture also refers to as “Object side aperture” which is equal to the product of refractive index ‘n’ and the magnitude of the angular aperture represented as ‘sinƟ’.
+- Numerical aperture: It is the object side aperture, which is equal to the product of refractive index (n) and the magnitude of the angular aperture (represented as sinƟ).

 Preparation of smear